Gain access to personalized product screening, the best pricing, rewards, and more!

 Where to Inspect

-You want to pick areas that have high activity from woodchucks.
+You want to pick areas with high woodchuck activity.
 These animals are most likely searching your property for food.
 Woodchucks are generally around fields, pastures, and areas with vegetation.

 What to Look For

-Because woodchucks are active during the day, this is when damage will occur.
-There are certain signs that signal woodchuck activity, such as woodchuck tracks.
-These tracks will have four toes on their front feet and five toes on their hind feet.
+Because woodchucks are active during the day, damage will occur.
+Certain signs signal woodchuck activity, such as woodchuck tracks.
+These tracks will have four toes on their front feet and five on their hind feet.

 Treatment

-Now that you've identified your pest animal as a woodchuck and taken note of areas where it is most active, you can use your live trap.
+Now that you've identified your pest animal as a woodchuck and noted areas where it is most active, you can use your live trap.
 Be sure to wear gloves when handling the trap to prevent leaving your scent.
-If a woodchuck picks up a human scent on the trap, it will avoid the trap, which will make it ineffective.
+If a woodchuck picks up a human scent on the trap, it will avoid it, making it ineffective.

 You want the woodchuck to enter the live trap with the help of bait.
 Because of this, competing food sources need to be removed.
 Keep your trash sealed in trash bags and stored in trash bins with a lid to keep it closed.
-Any pet food or bowls of water should be placed inside as soon as possible as well.
+Any pet food or water bowls should be placed inside as soon as possible.

 Using the proper bait will increase your chances of catching a woodchuck.
 These animals prefer sweet fruit such as cantaloupe or strawberries.
 The bait should be placed near the back of the trap.
-This ensures that the woodchuck will need to step on the trigger plate in order to reach the food.
+This ensures the woodchuck must step on the trigger plate to reach the food.

 You will then set your trap by pushing on the door lock and lifting the door plate.
 Keep the door plate lifted while pulling the trigger arm forward to set it.
 You will know it is set when the trigger arm's hook catches the door.

 Any non-target animals should be released immediately.
-Once you have captured a woodchuck in your live trap, check your local authorities to make sure you are correctly relocating the animal.
+Once you have captured a woodchuck in your live trap, check with your local authorities to ensure you correctly relocate the animal.
 Approach the trap slowly and use a gentle voice.
 Place a towel over the cage to avoid frightening the woodchuck.
 Once you have relocated far enough, carefully open the trap and release the animal.
 You can read more about releasing an animal from a live trap here.

 Prevention

-After using your live trap, you want to make sure that wild animals do not invade your property again.
+After using your live trap, you want to ensure that wild animals do not invade your property again.
 You can take some preventative measures to keep your area woodchuck-free.

 Sanitation

-An unkempt yard will be sure to attract woodchucks.
+An unkempt yard will attract woodchucks.
 Regularly maintain your area by mowing your lawn and removing weeds.
-Soil can be tilled to destroy established burrows.
+Till the soil to destroy established burrows.
 Sweep up and dispose of debris.
 This will prevent woodchucks from returning in search of food.

 Exclusion

 If your property is near a wooded area and you have no fencing, you are more susceptible to having woodchucks and other wild animals invade your property.
 Consider blocking off your property with some fencing.
-If you do install fencing, make sure it is at least 6 feet tall and 10 inches underground.
+If you install fencing, ensure it is at least 6 feet tall and 10 inches underground.
 This is to prevent woodchucks from climbing the fence or digging under it.

 Key Takeaways

-• Woodchucks are active during the day.
+- Woodchucks are active during the day.
 They have brown fur and a small bushy tail.
-Their eyes and ears are small but they have very large teeth that grow every week.
+Their eyes and ears are small, but they have very large teeth growing weekly.

-• Bait the live trap with sweet fruit like cantaloupes or strawberries, making sure it is placed behind the trigger plate of the trap.
+- Bait the live trap with sweet fruit like cantaloupes or strawberries, placing it behind the trigger plate of the trap.

-• Check the trap once in the morning and once in the evening.
-Once a woodchuck is caught, check with your local authorities to make sure you safely and correctly release it.
+- Check the trap once in the morning and once in the evening.
+Once a woodchuck is caught, check with your local authorities to ensure you safely and correctly release it.

-• Prevent woodchucks from entering your property again by installing fencing along your property and maintaining your yard.
-Be sure to regularly mow your grass and pull away any weeds.
-You can also till your soil to get rid of any burrows.
+- Install fencing along your property and maintain your yard to prevent woodchucks from entering again.
+Mow your grass regularly and pull away any weeds.
+Till your soil to get rid of any burrows.